bradtumy/ansible-forgeops/README.md

 - kubectx
 - virtualbox (cask)
 - minikube

+## How to use
+clone this repo to your localhost

 ## Customize the environment
 Modify the inventory file "hosts" with the specific values for your enviroment.
 You'll likely only need to change dev_home_dir and namespace.